jyutzler/Bridge-Systems/system.md

    * 3 of major: three-card limit raise

 ### Raises
-#### General
-   * 2♥ = three-card support, 7–10 dummy points (strong enough to accept at least one game try).
-   * 4♥ = usually five+ cards, a singleton or void, and fewer than 10 HCP.

-#### Bergen Raises
-   * 3♣ = mixed raise (7-10 dummy points with four or more hearts).
-      * 3♦ = game try
-   * 3♦ = limit raise (11–12 dummy points with four or more hearts).
-   * 3♥ = weak raise (6 or fewer dummy points with four or more hearts).

-#### Passed Hands
-Bergen Raises are off.
-See Drury section if applicable.

-#### In Competition
-Bergen Raises are on over a double (Redouble implies no fit) but off in competition.
-After an overcall:
-   * 3♥ = weak raise (10 or fewer dummy points with four or more hearts).
-   * 4♥ = usually five+ cards, a singleton or void, and fewer than 10 HCP.
-   * Cue = Limit Raise or better (at least a good 10 dummy points and three hearts)

 #### Jacoby 2NT
 Over a 1♥ or 1♠ opening:

-   * 2NT: Game-forcing raise (13+ dummy points, 4+ trumps, no singleton or void).
+   * 2NT: Game-forcing raise (13+ dummy points, 4+ trumps, all hand patterns).
 Asks opener to describe his hand to help responder evaluate slam prospects.

       * 3♣, 3♦, 3♠: singleton or void in that suit.
-      * 4♥: minimum balanced hand.
+      * 4♥: minimum hand.
-      * 3NT: medium hand (16-18 total points).
+      * 3NT: medium hand (15–17).
-      * 3♥: maximum hand (19+ total points).
+      * 3♥: maximum hand (18+).
 	  * 4♣, 4♦, 4♠: 5-card suit with two of the top three honors.

-This treatment is also on after a takeout double but is off as a passed hand (see below).
+This treatment is off in competition and as a passed hand.
+Unless otherwise stated, 2NT is natural.

+2NT: 11-12 HCP, balanced hand with two-card support for partner.

 #### 3NT
 3NT: 13-15 HCP, balanced hand with two-card support for partner.

-#### 2NT (passed hand only)
-2NT: 11-12 HCP, balanced hand with two-card support for partner.
 #### Splinter Raises
 Over a 1♥ or 1♠ opening, a double jump shows 13+ dummy points, 4+ card support, and shortness in the suit bid (either a singleton or void).